 - Pour small amount of oil in wok.
 Add in garlic and saute.
 Soon after add in fish cake/fish ball and prawns.
 When prawns are slightly pink, add in veggies.
 Cook veggies till softened/wilted.

-- Add in chicken stock then yee mee and stir.
+- Add in chicken stock then yee mee and stir or use a pair of tongs and gently toss noodles.
 Add in sauce.
 Stir again.
 Let the noodles SOAK up all the sauce.
 The noodles should be coated well with the sauce.
 Switch off heat once there is almost no sauce left.

 - Serve hot with sliced chilli or not.